akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Imagine that.”
 John turned on his seat to grin at her.
 “Oh, but you look quite pale, miss.”
 His gaze dropped to the basket.
 “It must have been painful to carry all this way.
 What breed of bird did you bring?”

-“Goose.”
-The word came out before she could catch it.
+“Goose,” The word came out before she could catch it.

 The girls exchanged glances.
 “A goose, mother!
 Goosie goosie!”